 Day 1: Arrival at Casa da Cisterna followed by leisure time.. perhaps take a dip in the pool?Three - course dinner at Casa da Cisterna.
 In the late evening, you will be taken for a visit to the rock engravings, a UNESCO world heritage site.
 Overnight at Casa da Cisterna

 Day 2: Breakfast at Casa da Cisterna.
 Full day hiking or 4x4 safari in Faia Brava area, incl picnic lunch, with Fernando Romao.
-After exploring the Faia Brava area, you will switch accommodation and can settle in at Star Camp, in the middle of the Faia Brava nature reserve.
-Dinner and overnight at Star Camp.
+After exploring the Faia Brava area, you will go back to Casa da Cisterna and can relax by the pool, and enjoy dinner and another peaceful night.

-Day 3: Breakfast at Star Camp.
+Day 3: Breakfast at Casa da Cisterna.
 Morning experience in the vulture hide with your guide Fernando Romeo.
 Departure around lunchtime.

-The cost includes: One night incl breakfast and dinner at Casa da Cisterna.
-One night incl breakfast and dinner in Star Camp.
+The cost includes: Two nights incl breakfast and dinner at Casa da Cisterna.
 One picnic lunch.
 Guided visit to UNESCO rock engravings in Côa Valley.
 Full day guided hiking or 4x4 trip though Faia Brava.
 Half day guided Vulture hide experience.
 5% rewilding levy.

 The cost does not include: Flights and transfers to/from the airport or train station.
 Internal transfers between accommodations.

 What to bring: We recommend you to dress in layers.
 Hiking shoes, sun hat, water bottle, daypack, long pants, hat and gloves, jacket, raincoat or poncho, sun protection cream, non smelling mosquito/tick repellent and camp shoes (sandals).
 Binoculars, personal toiletries/medicines and a sense of adventure!